Code-Institute-Submissions/MS1_portfolio_website/README.md

 <span id="ux-wireframes"></span>

-## 1.4 Wireframes
+### 1.4 Wireframes
 Instead of wireframes, I preferred to make mockups.
 I used mockups to fleshes out the static visual look of the site.
 The mockups are made with [Figma.](https://www.figma.com/)

-Click on the links below to see the mockups
+Click on the links below to see the mockups in Figma.
 |    Desktop   |    Tablet    |    Mobile    |
 |    :----:    |     :----:   |    :----:    |
 |[Home Page](https://www.figma.com/file/twjTYHuIbgD7nqcPA4EFf9/Milestone-project-1?node-id=0%3A1)|[All pages](https://www.figma.com/file/twjTYHuIbgD7nqcPA4EFf9/Milestone-project-1?node-id=6%3A28)|[All pages](https://www.figma.com/file/twjTYHuIbgD7nqcPA4EFf9/Milestone-project-1?node-id=6%3A27)|